Domenic-MZS/Essential-ARscape/CONTRIBUTING.md

 ### Code Style and Standards

-- Follow consistent code formatting as per the language or framework used.
+- Follow consistent code formatting as per the language or framework used if it's a code demo.
-- Comment your code appropriately to enhance readability.
+- Comment your code appropriately to enhance readability  and don't add too many comments neither.
-- Ensure your code additions align with the project's focus on AR learning.
+- Ensure your code additions align with the project's focus on [Extended Reality](README.md) learning.
-- Add Markdown files explaining the procedure and functionality of the sample
+- Add Markdown files explaining the procedure and functionality of the sample.
+- Always add a `README` file explaining and guiding the feature or theme.
+- File names should only contain alphanumerics with underscores or hyphens like: `[a-zA-Z_-]`
+- The file extensions `.h` and `.u` are reserved for `README`'s and `Snake_Case files` only.
+- Links and src objects (`<## src="" />`) should always be in `[]()`  or `src="/relative-path"` and sections link should always use the GitHub standard `#section-header`.
+See more [here](/Styles-Guidelines.md).

 ### Documentation and Content

 - Use clear and concise language in documentation and tutorials.
+- If possible always add a `Table of Contents`.
 - Provide examples or visual aids where necessary to enhance understanding.
 - Ensure information is accurate and up-to-date.
 - Add references and links to important datasources that backups the logic or sample (that are useful, if needed).
+- Add references to local resources even if there don't exist yet. (*)

 ### Pull Request Guidelines

-- Create descriptive and concise pull requests detailing the purpose of your changes.
-- Reference any related issues or provide context for the changes made.
+- Verify that your Pull Request is Up to Date with the `main` branch. - Create descriptive and concise pull requests detailing the purpose of your changes. - Reference any related issues or provide context for the changes made.
 - Be open to feedback and willing to make revisions if necessary.
+- Ensure your commits follows the [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0/).
+- Add or modify test files if needed.
+- Ensure the changes are [GitHub compliant](Styles-Guidelines.md).

 ### Code of Conduct